Mashrafe Mortaza: 2007 World Cup and vice-captaincy

-Mortaza was selected for the Asia squad to play in the 2007 Afro-Asia Cup, a three-match ODI series, replacing Pakistan fast-bowler Shoaib Akhtar.
-Along with spin bowler Mohammad Rafique, Mortaza was one of two Bangladesh players in the squad.
-Mortaza played in two of the three matches, taking one wicket at an average of 108 runs as Asia won the series 3–0.
-At the inaugural World Twenty20, held in South Africa in September 2007, Mortaza took two wickets at 80.00 and scored 35 runs at 8.75 in five matches as Bangladesh progressed to the second stage of the tournament.
-In a match against Australia in the tournament, Mortaza became one of three victims of the first T20I hat-trick.
-Brett Lee claimed Shakib Al Hasan's wicket, followed by Mortaza's and then that of Alok Kapali to help Australia to a 9-wicket win.
+Mashrafe was selected for the Asia squad to play in the 2007 Afro-Asia Cup, a three-match ODI series, replacing Pakistan fast-bowler Shoaib Akhtar.
+Along with spin bowler Mohammad Rafique, Mashrafe was one of two Bangladesh players in the squad.
+Mashrafe played in two of the three matches, taking one wicket at an average of 108 runs as Asia won the series 3–0.
+At the inaugural World Twenty20, held in South Africa in September 2007, Mashrafe took two wickets at 80.00 and scored 35 runs at 8.75 in five matches as Bangladesh progressed to the second stage of the tournament.
+In a match against Australia in the tournament, Mashrafe became one of three victims of the first T20I hat-trick.
+Brett Lee claimed Shakib Al Hasan's wicket, followed by Mashrafe's and then that of Alok Kapali to help Australia to a 9-wicket win.

 When Bangladesh toured New Zealand in December 2007 and January 2008, the team lost the Test series 2–0 and the ODI series 3–0.
-Mortaza played in both of the Tests, taking seven wickets at 26.85 and finished as the team's leading wicket-taker.
+Mashrafe played in both of the Tests, taking seven wickets at 26.85 and finished as the team's leading wicket-taker.
 However he was less successful in the ODI series, taking one wicket for 123 runs in three matches.
-In Bangladesh's two Tests against South Africa in February and March 2008, Mortaza failed to take a single wicket in either match and his team lost 2–0.
-As a result of his dip in form, Mortaza was dropped for the first match of the three-match ODI series that followed.
-After Bangladesh lost the opening match of the series, Mortaza returned for the final two ODIs and took one wicket for 45 runs; Bangladesh went on to lose the series 3–0.
-Ireland toured Bangladesh in March 2008; during the tour Mortaza and two other Bangladesh players faced disciplinary action for missing a practice session.
-Bangladesh were undefeated in the three-match ODI series, with Mortaza collecting four wickets at 22.75 and a man-of-the-match award.
+In Bangladesh's two Tests against South Africa in February and March 2008, Mashrafe failed to take a single wicket in either match and his team lost 2–0.
+As a result of his dip in form, Mashrafe was dropped for the first match of the three-match ODI series that followed.
+After Bangladesh lost the opening match of the series, Mashrafe returned for the final two ODIs and took one wicket for 45 runs; Bangladesh went on to lose the series 3–0.
+Ireland toured Bangladesh in March 2008; during the tour Mashrafe and two other Bangladesh players faced disciplinary action for missing a practice session.
+Bangladesh were undefeated in the three-match ODI series, with Mashrafe collecting four wickets at 22.75 and a man-of-the-match award.